Cover for Elizabeth Goslin's Obituary

 Elizabeth was born on July 29, 1934, in Kansas City, Missouri.
 She was preceded in death by her mother, Velma Taylor White; her father, Herman White; her stepmother, Pearl White; her beloved husband, Charles Goslin; her cherished son, Steven Goslin; her daughter-in-law, Susanne Goslin; and her grandson, Cabot Goslin.

-She is survived by her younger sister, Carol Finch; her two living children—eldest son Charles Goslin Jr. and daughter Cathleen Pluta; her granddaughters, Alexandra Boren and Megan Russell; her grandsons, Sebastian Goslin, Nicholas Goslin, and Connor Goslin; and her great-grandsons, Aidan, Gavin, Henry, Cabot Magnus, Brixton, and Mason.
+She is survived by her younger sister, Carol Finch; her two living children—eldest son Charles Goslin Jr. and daughter Cathleen Pluta; her granddaughters, Alexandra Boren and Megan Russell; her grandsons, Sebastian Goslin, Nicholas Goslin, and Connor Goslin; and her great-grandsons, Aidan, Gavin, Henry, Cabot Magnus, Brixton, Mason, and River.

 In 1952, Elizabeth earned a full scholarship in fine arts to the Kansas City Art Institute, where she studied under some of the most respected artists of the time and began developing her distinctive mixed-media style of bricolage.
 It was there that she met Charles, also a student, who would become her husband and lifelong partner.
 Together, they shared a deep and enduring bond rooted in faith, devotion to family, a love of art and culture, and a shared spirit of curiosity and travel.